c9/docs.c9.io/src/deploying/deploying_via_cli.md

 # Deploying via the Comand Line

 If deploying to servers using the IDE's graphical interface isn't your thing, you can also manually install various command-line tools into your workspace and deploy using the command line.
-It should go without saying that this is for super 1337 and advanced developers.
+It should go without saying that this is for super 31337 developers that aren't afraid of the command line.

 Below is a list of some of the services we have tested and support deploying to.
 All the commands need to be executed in [the terminal](./terminal.html) unless stated otherwise.